bibiki/bibiki.github.io/_posts/2023-01-13-demystifying-mining.md

 So, for the purposes of my game here, finding an acceptable nonce is no different than counting from 0 upwards.

-Let me improve here my wordchoice so that it better resembles what is usually used in bitcoin mining.
+Let me improve here my wordchoice so that it better resembles what is usually used in Bitcoin mining.
 Specifically, let us call the transformation combine = data + nonce "hashing".

 So, the hash of data and nonce is data + nonce.
 Let me write a function for that: